anconaesselmann/ProgrammaticCoreData/README.md

     // The only available initializer initializes all none-optional properties.
     // Below we mark all other initializers as unavailable.
 The compiler can now
-    // enforce that we never instantiate an instance without setting all propperties. init(
+    // enforce that we never instantiate an instance without setting all properties. init(
         context: NSManagedObjectContext,
         id: UUID,